stevearc/overseer.nvim/README.md

 TODO screenshots

 - [ ] Integration with launch.json preLaunchTask for dap/dap-ui
-- [ ] More task providers: cmake, rake, jake
 - [ ] Allow declaring parsers with pure data
 - [ ] Customize keymaps in forms
+- [ ] error if try to load bundle but dir is missing

 Documentation TODOs

 - [ ] Documentation for parsers & parser debugging
 - [ ] Documentation for parser on result_exit_code
+- [ ] Document task list
-- [ ] Remaining README todos
+- [ ] Document alternatives
 - [ ] Document different ways to do task dependencies
 - [ ] Vimdoc generation should check for missing tags